bmabsout/Thesis/src/chapters/02_intent_to_reality.typ

 === The Specification-to-Behavior Gap <chap:intent_to_reality:gaps:spec_to_behavior>

 The *Specification-to-Behavior Gap* is the optimization error from the `opt` operator.
 Given a policy optimized in simulation, $pi_"sim" = #`opt`_("sim")(#`spec`)$, this gap measures how well its resulting behavior, $#`exec`_("sim")(pi_"sim")$, adheres to the original specification.
 This discrepancy arises when a learning algorithm fails to produce a policy that behaves according to the intended specification, *even within the controlled confines of the idealized model*.
-Its sources include:

-*Sources of the Gap*:
-+ *Optimization Pathologies*: The optimization landscape may be fraught with poor local minima, causing optimization algorithms to fail to find policies that can remain quite far from optimality with respect to the specification `spec`.
-For example, deep learning-based value iteration methods are notoriously difficult to stabilize, often converging to policies that are far from what the specification describes.
-+ *Reward Hacking*: Policies are notorious for finding loopholes in specifications.
-A delivery drone in simulation might learn to minimize flight time by flying through simulated walls if collision penalties are imperfectly specified, thus achieving a high reward for a behavior that violates unstated assumptions.
+This gap stems from several interconnected sources.
+The optimization landscape itself may be fraught with poor local minima, causing algorithms to converge to policies that are far from what the specification describes.
+This is compounded by *reward hacking*, where policies are notorious for finding loopholes—for instance, a delivery drone in simulation might learn to minimize flight time by flying through walls if collision penalties are imperfectly specified, thus achieving a high reward for a behavior that violates unstated assumptions.
+Such failures are often exacerbated by insufficient exploration, which can prevent the discovery of the globally optimal policy, and the inherent approximation errors and biases introduced by using neural networks as function approximators.
-+ *Exploration Limitations*: Insufficient exploration during training may prevent the discovery of the globally optimal policy.
-The learned policy may perform well in visited states but fail in unexplored regions of the simulation.
-+ *Function Approximation Errors*: Neural networks, as universal function approximators, still introduce inherent errors and biases.
-The learned policy $pi_"sim"$ is an approximation of the true optimal policy $pi^ast_text("spec")$, and this approximation error contributes to the gap.

 === The Simulation-to-Reality Gap <chap:intent_to_reality:gaps:sim_to_real>